sapphirepp/sapphirepp/doc/pages/coding-conventions.md

 ```

 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to
 ensure meaning full and consistent commit messages.
-Please use the following
+Please follow these
-commit message format:
+conventions by using the following commit message format:

 ```text
 type(scope): subject